MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 *Applies to: Microsoft Cloud App Security*

 File Policies allow you to enforce a wide range of automated processes using the cloud provider’s APIs.
-Policies can be set to provide continuous compliance scans, legal eDiscovery tasks, DLP for sensitive content shared publicly, and many more use cases.  <br></br>
+Policies can be set to provide continuous compliance scans, legal eDiscovery tasks, DLP for sensitive content shared publicly, and many more use cases.
 Cloud App Security can monitor any file type based on more than 20 metadata filters (for example, access level, file type).

-**Supported file types**
+## Supported file types

 Cloud App Security's built in DLP engines perform content inspection by extracting text from all common file types (100+) including Office, Open Office, compressed files, various rich text formats, XML, HTML, and more.

+## Policies
 The engine combines three aspects under each policy:

 - Content scan based on preset templates or custom expressions.

 - Context filters including user roles, file metadata, sharing level, organizational group integration, collaboration context, and additional customizable attributes.

 - Automated actions for governance and remediation.
 For more information, see [Control](control.md).

 Once enabled, the policy continuously scans your cloud environment and identifies files that match the content and context filters, and apply the requested automated actions.
 These policies detect and remediate any violations for at-rest information or when new content is created.
 Policies can be monitored using real-time alerts or using console-generated reports.

 The following are examples of file policies that can be created:

--   Publicly shared files: <br></br>
-    Receive an alert about any file in your cloud that is publicly shared by selecting all files whose sharing level is public.
+-  **Publicly shared files** - Receive an alert about any file in your cloud that is publicly shared by selecting all files whose sharing level is public.

--   Publicly shared filename contains the organization’s name: <br></br> Receive an alert about any file that contains your organization’s name and is publicly shared.
+- **Publicly shared filename contains the organization’s name** - Receive an alert about any file that contains your organization’s name and is publicly shared.
 Select files with a filename containing the name of your organization and which are publicly shared.

--   Sharing with external domains:  <br></br>
-    Receive an alert about any file shared with accounts owned by specific external domains.
+- **Sharing with external domains** - Receive an alert about any file shared with accounts owned by specific external domains.
 For example, files shared with a competitor’s domain.
 Select the external domain with which you want to limit sharing.

--   Quarantine shared files not modified during the last period:  <br></br>
-    Receive an alert about shared files that no one modified recently, to quarantine them or choose to turn on an automated action.
+- **Quarantine shared files not modified during the last period** - Receive an alert about shared files that no one modified recently, to quarantine them or choose to turn on an automated action.
 Exclude all the Private files that  weren’t modified during a specified date range.
 On G Suite, you can choose to quarantine these files, using the ‘quarantine file’ checkbox on the policy creation page.

--   Sharing with unauthorized users:  <br></br>
-    Receive an alert about files shared with unauthorized group of users in your organization.
+- **Sharing with unauthorized users** - Receive an alert about files shared with unauthorized group of users in your organization.
 Select the users for whom sharing is unauthorized.

--   Sensitive file extension:  <br></br>
-    Receive an alert about files with specific extensions that are potentially highly exposed.
+- **Sensitive file extension** - Receive an alert about files with specific extensions that are potentially highly exposed.
 Select the specific extension (for example, crt for certificates) or filename and exclude those files with private sharing level.

+## Create a new file policy
 To create a new file policy, follow this procedure:

 1. In the console, click on **Control** followed by **Policies**.